logologo

 David Dawe, Ph.D., is an independent economist specializing in food policy analysis.
 He holds a Ph.D. in economics from Harvard University, and specializes in food policy analysis and the transformation of the agricultural sector during economic growth, particularly in Asia.
 He has worked with the Harvard Institute for International Development in Indonesia, the International Rice Research Institute in the Philippines and the Food and Agriculture Organization of the United Nations in Thailand and Italy, with more than 25 years resident in Southeast Asia.
 He has published books and research articles in the areas of trade and markets, domestic price policy, production and natural resources (fertilizer and water management, climate) and food security and nutrition.
 He was formerly an editor of the journal Global Food Security.

-Valerien Pede (Senior Scientist II – Agricultural Economics, International Rice Research Institute)
+Valerien Pede (Senior Scientist II – Agricultural Economics)

 Dr Valerien Pede is a Senior Agricultural Economist at the International Rice Research Institute (IRRI), and he is currently Head of the Transformative Policies and Investments Unit.
 He received his PhD in Agricultural Economics from Purdue University in 2009 and MSc from the University of Arkansas in 2005.
 His research area includes Applied spatial econometrics and regional analysis, Impact evaluation of agricultural technologies, foresight and policy analysis, commodity price dynamics, climate change, food security, and poverty issues.